Community Outreach & Education

 KAFSC hosts various outreach events throughout the year.
 The following are key annual events.

-- Annual Benefit GalaThe Annual Benefit Gala occurs every year in May.
+- Annual Benefit GalaThe Annual Benefit Gala occurs every year in April/May.
 It raises a crucial 30% of the organization’s operational funds.
 Contact us for more information on how you can participate as either a Sponsor, Donor or Volunteer.

 - Purple 5K Dash to End Domestic ViolenceIn commemoration of October being Domestic Violence (DV) Awareness Month, the Korean American Family Service Center (KAFSC) is hosting an exciting family-friendly event – Purple 5K Dash to End Domestic Violence.
 This 5K run/walk campaign draws awareness to domestic violence and brings families, friends and the community together in an interactive way to raise funds for our Rainbow House Shelter.

 The Rainbow House Shelter is one of it’s kind and provides emergency housing as well as social services for victims of domestic violence and sexual assault for women and children in a culturally and linguistically appropriate setting.

 무지개의 집은 행복한 지역 공동체를 만들기 위한 사회복지기관으로써 도움이 필요한 아시안 여성들과 그들의 자녀들을 위해 복지 서비스를 제공하며 임시 쉘터를 운영하고 있습니다.

 Our Silent March occurs annually every October to promote awareness of domestic violence and sexual assault to our communities.
 It commemorates victims, honors those who survive, and raises hope for those silently suffering.
 Through Silent March, we want to advocate three key messages:

 - Domestic violence and sexual assault DO exist in our communities

 - Victims of domestic violence and sexual assault need to know their rights

 - Our community organizations need to work together to prevent and end domestic violence and sexual assault